Tyler Wotherspoon: Professional

 After five seasons within the Flames organization, Wotherspoon left as a free agent to sign a one-year, two-way contract with the St. Louis Blues on July 1, 2018.
+He was assigned to the Blues' AHL affiliate, the San Antonio Rampage, for the 2018–19 season.
+He played in 70 games with San Antonio, scoring 4 goals and 22 points.